matthewdheilmanvanderbilt/CS5262_MachineLearning/README.md

 * False negative (FN): incorrect negative prediction

 ### Accuracy
-Accuracy will tell the accuracy of the model.
+Accuracy determines from all the classes (positive and negative), how many of them we have predicted correctly.
 It will be calculated with: Accuracy = (TP + TN) / (TP + FP + FN + TN)

 Accuracy will be used if there is an approximately equal members of each class.

 ### Precision
-Will tell what proportion of the patients we predicted would have a stroke, actually had a stroke.
+Precision determine from all the clases we have predicted as positive, how many are actually positive.
+For example, it will tell what proportion of the patients we predicted would have a stroke, actually had a stroke.
 It will be calculated with: Precision = TP / (TP + FP)

 ### Recall
-Proportion of patients that actually had a stroke.
+Reccall will determine from all the positive classes, how many were predicted correctly.
+For example, the proportion of patients that actually had a stroke.
 It will be calculated with: recall = TP / (TP + FN)

 ### Arithmetic Mean (F1 measure)
 Will tell if the precision or recall is too small.
+There should be a good balance between the two (i.e. one should be high and the other low).
 The arithmetic mean will be calculated with: f1 score = (2 * Pecision * Recall) / (Precision + Recall)

 ### Area Under the Curve
 Will look at the model across multiple conditions and allow the model to determine outcome based on different thresholds.
 The calculation is not known at this point and will be filled in later.